joaopauloschuler/neural-api/README.md

 Source code examples:
 * [Simple Plant Leaf Disease Image Classifier](https://github.com/joaopauloschuler/neural-api/tree/master/examples/SimplePlantLeafDisease)
 * [Tiny ImageNet 200](https://github.com/joaopauloschuler/neural-api/blob/master/examples/SimpleTinyImageNet)

+### Loading and Saving Images with Volumes
+When loading an image from a file, the easiest and fastest method is calling `LoadImageFromFileIntoVolume(ImageFileName:string; V:TNNetVolume)`.
+When loading from an **TFPMemoryImage**, you can load with `LoadImageIntoVolume(M: TFPMemoryImage; Vol:TNNetVolume)`.
+For saving an image, the fastest method is `SaveImageFromVolumeIntoFile(V: TNNetVolume; ImageFileName: string)`.

 ## Paid Support
 In the case that you need help with your own A.I. project (Pascal, Python, PHP or Java), please feel free